DanielBespalov/CPP_EX1/README.md

 ### Functions

-- isConnected: Checks if the graph is connected.
+- `int isConnected(Graph g)`: Checks if the graph is connected.
-- shortestPath: Finds the shortest path between two vertices using BFS.
+- `std::string shortestPath(Graph g, unsigned long start, unsigned long end)`: Finds the shortest path between two vertices using BFS.
-- isContainsCycle: Checks if the graph contains a cycle.
+- `int isContainsCycle(Graph g)`: Checks if the graph contains a cycle.
-- isBipartite: Checks if the graph is bipartite and returns the two sets.
+- `std::string isBipartite(Graph g)`: Checks if the graph is bipartite and returns the two sets.
-- negativeCycle: Checks if the graph contains a negative weight cycle using the Bellman-Ford algorithm.
+- `std::string negativeCycle(Graph g)`: Checks if the graph contains a negative weight cycle using the Bellman-Ford algorithm.

 ## how to run the code